Jhsmit/cookiecutter-reproducible-analysis/README.md

 ├── editable                    <- Folder with editable installed libraries.
 │
 ├── hal                         <- Folder with general use (global) scripts.
+│
+├── metadata                    <- Metadata for the project
 |
+├── config.yaml                 <- config settings available in hal.config.cfg object
 ├── freeze.txt                  <- Output of pip freeze from the most recently ran script.
 ├── pyproject.toml              <- makes project pip installable (pip install -e .) so ava can be imported